klabib/GymQueue/README.md

 # GymQueue
-This is the CMSC 436 Projecy
+This is the CMSC 436 Project